 How to Get Narcan & Overdose Training in Mississippi

-Narcan is a nasal spray, while Evzio is an auto-injection device to be used on the outer thigh.
-When used properly, each device delivers one full dose of naloxone, which may restart breathing in someone whose breathing has slowed or stopped after overdosing on opioids.
-4
+Narcan and other forms of naloxone come in a pre-filled nasal spray designed to be easily administered by non-medical professionals in the event of an emergency.
+When used properly, the device delivers one full dose of naloxone, which may restart breathing in someone whose breathing has slowed or stopped after overdosing on opioids.4

-Both Narcan and Evzio provide instructions on how and when to use their devices on their websites and packaged with the medication.
+Narcan provides instructions on how and when to the device on its website and in the medication packaging.
 Stand Up Mississippi also provides useful online naloxone training videos to the general public, which goes over many of the basics regarding naloxone use and responding to an opioid overdose.

 Where Can I Get Narcan Near Me?